robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 Also types in in the typing_ module that map to the supported concrete types or ABCs (e.g. `List`) are supported.
 With generics also the subscription syntax (e.g. `List[int]`) works.
-When using subscripting, validation and conversion is extended to the container contents.
+When using subscripting, validation and conversion is extended to the container contents (New in Robot Framework 5.1).

 In addition to using the actual types (e.g. `int`), it is possible to specify the type using type names as a string (e.g. `'int'`) and some types also have